japila-books/spark-sql-internals/docs/spark-sql-FunctionRegistry.md

 |===

 [[expressions]]
-`FunctionRegistry` manages *function expression registry* of <<spark-sql-Expression.adoc#, Catalyst expressions>> and the corresponding built-in/native SQL functions (that can be used in SQL statements).
+`FunctionRegistry` manages *function expression registry* of <<expressions/Expression.md#, Catalyst expressions>> and the corresponding built-in/native SQL functions (that can be used in SQL statements).

 .(Subset of) FunctionRegistry's Catalyst Expression to SQL Function Mapping [cols="1,1m",options="header",width="100%"]